apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

        lack of calibration, however.
 These show up especially along the very top of the display where it can be very difficult to touch buttons or grab'n'move object.

+    4. Color artifacts:  In the CLASSIC configuration, the background of the cental NX image is a slightly different hue of blue.
+For the CONTEMPORARY configuration, the toolbar buttons are supposed to be borderless.
+There is however, a fine border around each toolbar widget with ruins the feel that the theme was trying for.